WRDS, CRSP, and Compustat

 ))

 Next, we compute excess returns by subtracting the monthly risk-free rate provided by our Fama-French data.
-As we base all our analyses on the excess returns, we can drop adjusted returns and the risk-free rate from our tibble.
-Note that we ensure excess returns are bounded by -1 from below as a return less than -100% makes no sense conceptually.
-Before we can adjust the returns, we have to connect to our database and load the tibble factors_ff_monthly.
+As we base all our analyses on the excess returns, we can drop the risk-free rate from our tibble.
+Note that we ensure excess returns are bounded by -1 from below as a return less than -100 percent makes no sense conceptually.
+Before we can adjust the returns, we have to connect to our database and load the table factors_ff3_monthly.

 tidy_finance <- dbConnect(